Reuse To Go

 • Keep a spare in your purse, gym bag, diaper bag or backpack

-• Keep a spare in your car, office or locker
+• Keep one in your car, office or locker

 • Keep a kit in your desk, trunk or backpack